 These restrictions can seriously hinder your ability to start a new business or take up new employment and so you should take legal advice before signing up to any restrictive covenants.

 A considerable amount of case law exists in relation to restrictive covenants, covering such issues as what they can protect, how expansive they may be and what sort of employees is it reasonable they affect.
-The key things to remember with restrictive covenants is that:
+As an employee the key things to remember with restrictive covenants is that:

-With restrictive covenants, much hinges on the factual circumstances of your employment situation and so you should seek legal advice if you are unsure of the enforceability of your restrictive covenants.
+With restrictive covenants, much hinges on the factual circumstances of your employment situation and so you should seek legal advice if you are unsure of the enforceability of your restrictive covenants under employment laws.

 If your employer has reason to believe you have breached your restrictive covenants, the most common course of action is for them to firstly obtain an interim interdict.
 This is effectively a court order compelling you to stop acting in breach of your restrictive covenants.